chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 The process is designed to have the distributor and the supplier agree on the cancellation cost during the process.
-Normally the cancellation conditions are fixed during the initial booking process in rules.
+Normally the cancellation conditions are fixed during in rules during the initial booking process.
 These rules can be interpreted differently between distributor and supplier, which can lead to disputes.

 When a distributor has stored the cancellation conditions with the booking, the